anjishnu/ask-alexa-pykit/README.md

 3(b):
 Once you are done, this script generates a file called utterance.txt with all your training data in it, ready to be uploaded to your skill: https://developer.amazon.com/edw/home.html#/skills

-Step 4: Add your business logic (Skip if just trying to run sample)
+Step 4: Add your business logic
 --------------

+Skip this if you're just trying to run the included basic example.

 Go to <b> voice_handlers.py </b> and add handler functions to the code for your specific request or intent.
 This is what a handler function for NextRecipeIntent looks like.
 Note: a handler function will only be activated when the intent schema in the config/ folder is updated to include the intent it is handling.